AntDek/intro-to-promises/README.md

 intro-to-promises
 =================

-This code was used in presentation of Promise patterns
+This code was used in the presentation of Promise patterns